-The PayPal Advertising Program enables you to promote PayPal services, including PayPal Credit, through PayPal-hosted banners and buttons on your websites or in your customer emails.
+The PayPal Advertising Program enables you to promote PayPal services, including PayPal's pay later offers, through PayPal-hosted banners and buttons on your websites or in your customer emails.
 PayPal may change the content provided through this program at any time for any reason, and PayPal may choose to discontinue the PayPal Advertising Program at any time.

-If you participate in this program: You must: You must not: Comply with all integration requirements provided by PayPal or each authorized third party, including those with respect to accurate presentation of all PayPal related information.
+If you participate in this program: You must: You must not:

+Comply with all integration requirements provided by PayPal or each authorized third party, including those with respect to accurate presentation of all PayPal related information.
 Modify any PayPal content or its presentation in any way.
-Only use the HTML code for PayPal content as provided by PayPal.
+Only use the code for PayPal content as provided by PayPal.
 Copy PayPal content from other websites.
 Use the PayPal content in its entirety with all the links and language provided by PayPal and without modification by you.
 Create, display or host your own PayPal content, unless authorized by PayPal in writing.
-Immediately remove all PayPal content from your sites and customer communications and/or cooperate with PayPal or your third party provider to do so, if you stop using a qualifying PayPal payments solution.
+Immediately remove all PayPal content from your sites and customer communications and/or cooperate with PayPal or your third-party provider to do so, if you stop using a qualifying PayPal payments solution.
 Post PayPal content on social media networks or platforms or anywhere else, unless authorized by PayPal in writing.
-Keep all PayPal content current and up to date, including by cooperating with PayPal to manually update the PayPal content as its appears on your sites or in Display any non-current PayPal content.

-your communications and repair or reinstall the HTML code to facilitate future updates.
+Keep all PayPal content current and up to date, including by cooperating with PayPal to manually update the PayPal content as its appears on your sites or in your communications and repair or reinstall the code to facilitate future updates.
 Comply with applicable advertising laws, regulations and standards issued by governmental authorities or advertising self-regulatory bodies including but not limited to the digital advertising standards issued by the Network Advertising Initiative.

-If you promote the use of PayPal Credit on your sites and customer communications through the PayPal Advertising Program, there are additional requirements that apply.
-If you receive customer inquiries relating to PayPal Credit, you must direct the customer to PayPal Credit Customer Service at (844) 373-4961.
-If a customer is unable to process a transaction using PayPal Credit, you are prohibited from communicating any reason for the decline to the customer on PayPal Credit's behalf.
-You are also prohibited from representing or holding yourself out to represent PayPal Credit in any way.
+If you promote the use of PayPal's pay later offers on your sites and customer communications through the PayPal Advertising Program, there are additional requirements that apply.
+If you receive customer inquiries relating to:

+- PayPal Credit, then you must direct the customer to PayPal Credit Customer Service at (844) 373-4961. - PayPal, then you must direct the customer to PayPal Customer Service.